Scientific Name: Melissa Officinalis

 Melissa Essential Oil For Stress Responses

-Again, after the delivery of a child, Melissa essential oil becomes incredibly important again, specifically on mom’s mood.
+Again, after the delivery of a child, Melissa Essential Oil becomes incredibly important again, specifically in mom’s mood.

 Our stress responses are controlled by cortisol in the body.
 If our brain senses danger, the hypothalamus, instructs the pituitary to send out trigger hormones, which in turn activate the adrenals to secrete stress hormones such as adrenaline and cortisol.
 Cortisol gets a bit of a bad press because naturally it is anti-inflammatory and looks after the body during challenging times.
 However, if the body endures stress for too long, cortisol turns on its axis and becomes an inflammatory agent.
 Now, cortisol is not good, flushing inflammation through the entire system.